Mohs Surgery

 Mohs Micrographic Surgery

 Cascade Eye & Skin Centers is fortunate to have both Dr. Maureen Mooney and Dr. June Kim on our staff.
 Both doctors are fellowship-trained, board-certified Mohs micrographic skin cancer surgery specialists, among the most experienced fellowship-trained surgeons in the area.
-Our surgeons are renowned for their skill, outstanding success rate, and excellent cosmetic results.
+Our surgeons are renowned for their skill, outstanding success rate, and excellent aesthetic results.
 They operate out of our University Place location from our recently renovated Mohs surgical suite.

 What to Expect From a Mohs Procedure